 When I think about the Women’s March in 2017, it makes me emotional.
-I decided to go because I wanted to do something after the awful and disorientating election of Trump.
+I decided to go because I wanted to do something after the disorientating election of Trump.
 I went with friends, not anticipating how huge, historic and amazing the march would be.

 I didn’t attend the second or third year because I felt the purpose behind what the march represented became sort of vague.
 But I do give credit to the Women's march organization because I believe that the wave of women elected in 2018 was a result of that first event.
 It not only woke us all up, it re-energized and inspired us.

 I also didn’t attend the march this year, partly because I was out of town, even though I could have attended a march in the city I was visiting.
 But, had I been home, I had no intention of joining this year’s march because they excluded Black Lives Matter Los Angeles from their event.
 They refused to respond to Black Lives Matter's emails requesting inclusion for this year’s event, refused speaking time and generally refused an invite even though it was requested.
 This was the first time Black Lives Matter Los Angeles did not participate in this movement.

 This blog has consistently published stories on the plight of black women and high rates of maternal mortality, racial disparities in healthcare, the economy, the pay gap, and so on.
 If advocating for black women’s lives are not part of the agenda, which Black Lives Matters consistently makes a priority, then I refuse to be a part of whatever the Women’s March is trying to do.